NVIDIA Vs. The Media ft. GamersNexus

 But it feels like a more practical one because everyone freaks out about AGI, which is fictional, and all of these other things.

-But yeah, the idea that comments would be filled with people who were just subtly being nudged in different directions, and when you talk about corporate narratives as well, who knows that?
+But yeah, the idea that comments would be filled with people who are just subtly being nudged in different directions.
+And when you talk about corporate narratives as well, who knows that?

-And I don't usually with LLMs in particular, I try not to lean into anything too conspirator, but like this is a simple one that you're kind of seeing signs of, even on Blue Sky.
+And I don't usually, with LLMs in particular, I try not to lean into anything too conspirator, but like this is a simple one that you're kind of seeing signs of.

 And I'm, and at your scale, I imagine that becomes a lot harder to moderate/slash process.